Jana0509/Migrate-DB-To-AWS/README.md

 Migrated the application to a highly available, well-architected VPC in AWS, spanning two Availability Zones with redundancy and fault tolerance.

 ## AWS Services Involved:
+**Database Migration Service(DMS):**
+It is a managed migration and replication service that helps move your database and analytics workloads to AWS quickly, securely, and with minimal downtime and zero data loss.
+AWS DMS supports migration between 20-plus database and analytics engines, covering homogeneous (ex.
+MySQL to MySQL) or heterogeneous (Oracle to PostgreSQL) use cases, and single or continuous replication mode.
+Here, In this Project, we are replatforming the homogeneous data from on-prem to AWS CLOUD using Single replication mode.

+## Steps Taken: